vaskaloidis/jeweler-utils/README.md

 Used to build a Service Object.

 - Returns `result` method which is set to the value of the result of the `Call` method
-- Returns `errors` method with an Array of any errors placed in the `@errors` variable in the Service Object.
-These also are logged as a warning.
-This is combined with the value of the `fatals` array, which contains more serious errors.
-These get logged as errors.
+- Returns any errors in the `@errors` variable with initialized as an empty Array.
+Place error messages here.
-- It catches and handles Exceptions raised in the call method, so do all the important processing there.
-- Soon it will be logging important information about them specifically for our SAAS platform, like the User ID, ProjectID of the error, to Rollbar
-- If `@success` is not set in `call`, then it sets it for you: returns `success` True if errors and fatals is empty, otherwise False.
+  - These can optionally be logged as a warning.
+- Fatal errors can be stored in `@fatals` Array (initialized empty).
+   - This automatically enters the generic warning message `There was an error.
+Contact Support.` into `@errors`
+   - These automatically get logged as errors.
+- Succesful message is stored in `@result_message`, initialized as an empty String `''`

 **Example:**